-In May 2009 four young German women spend between six months and a year as volunteers in Entebbe (Uganda) and met Remmie during their stay.
+In May 2009, four young German women spent between six months and a year as volunteers in Entebbe (Uganda) and met Remmie during their stay.
 They spend a lot of time at the orphanage and fell in love with the children and the project itself.
-As the family grew quickly, had to move into a bigger house and health care and basic needs of the babies had to be financed, the women agreed that they wanted to support Remmie and her project beyond their stay in Uganda.
-Back in Germany they founded a support group, which eventually grew into the German organization Abaana Uganda e.V..
-The project has found more and more enthusiastic supporters over the years in Uganda, Germany and beyond.
+As the family grew quickly, the project needed a bigger house.
+Health care and basic needs of the babies had to be financed and the women agreed that they wanted to support Remmie and her project beyond their stay in Uganda.
+Back in Germany, they founded a support group, which eventually grew into the German organization Abaana Uganda e.V..
+The charity so far has gained more and more enthusiastic supporters over the years in Uganda, Germany and beyond.

-Since August 2010, Purpose Uganda BabiesHome is registered as an Ugandan NGO.
+Since August 2010, PUBAH is registered as an Ugandan NGO.

 Nevertheless, an orphanage is never a sufficient alternative to a real family.
-Purpose Uganda BabiesHome is therefore trying to reintegrate children into their families, if they have suitable family members to take care of them, or is looking for foster or adoptive parents.
+PUBAH is therefore trying to reintegrate children into their families.
+A qualified social worker looks for suitable family members to take care of them.

-At the moment Purpose Uganda BabiesHome is exclusively funded by donations.
+Currently, PUBAH is exclusively funded by donations.
 The goal of the project is to become self-sufficient by creating a number of income generating properties.
-Purpose Uganda BabiesHome is constantly seeking ways to reduce monthly spending by using big rain water tanks, financing part of the rent by income generated through a guesthouse and by using energy friendly stoves for cooking.
+We are constantly seeking for ways to reduce monthly spending by using big rain water tanks, financing part of the rent by income generated through a guesthouse and by using energy friendly stoves for cooking.
 After having received a large donation by a German organization, a parcel of land was bought in October 2013, which is meant to provide a future home for the children.

-Because school fees are very high in Uganda and don’t necessarily ensure a good education, Purpose Uganda BabiesHome opened its own pre-school at the end of 2012.
-Since February 2013 children of the project are taught by a private teaching staff.
-In May 2013 the first children, mainly from the direct neighbourhood in Bunono entered Purpose Uganda Pre-School.
-Their fees will allow the pre-school to become financially independent and to ensure a high quality education.
+School fees are very high in Uganda and don’t necessarily ensure a good education, which is why PUBAH opened its own pre-school at the end of 2012.
+Since February 2013, children attending the Pre-School are taught by private teaching staff.
+It was also decided that the school should be opened to the community.
+In May 2013, children mainly from the direct neighbourhood in Bunono entered Purpose Uganda Pre-School.
+Their fees will allow the Pre-School to become financially independent and to ensure a high quality education.

-In 2010 Purpose Uganda BabiesHome started renting another building on the neighbouring compound, which is used as a guesthouse by both short-term visitors and long-term volunteers.
-The guesthouse in an income generating activity, because only two people staying at the guesthouse already ensure that the monthly rent of the whole project is met.
+In 2010, PUBAH started renting another building on the neighbouring compound, which is used as a guesthouse by both short-term visitors and long-term volunteers.
+The guesthouse is an income generating activity, because only two people staying at the guesthouse already ensure that the monthly rent of the whole project is met.